KIYG 2023: Weightlifter Jyoshna rises from poverty in remote Odisha village to shatter national record - www.lokmattimes.com

 KIYG 2023: Weightlifter Jyoshna rises from poverty in remote Odisha village to shatter national record

-Chennai, Jan 27 A few months ago, Commonwealth Games gold medallist weightlifter K Ravi Kumar was supposed to ...
+Chennai (Tamil Nadu)[India], January 28 : A few months ago, Commonwealth Games gold medallist weightlifter K Ravi Kumar was ...

 Fortunately, he spotted a man who turned out to be Jyoshna's grandfather, and the old man guided them to Jyoshna's home in Gajapati district's Pekata, a village so remote that the nearest bus stop is a few hours by foot.